-HEADQUARTERS SECOND MILITARY DISTRICT, Charleston, S. C., July 19th, 1867.
 The following appointments of Regislers are announced.
-The persons named will be assigned to duty by Post Commanders as members of Boards of Registration for the Commanding Officers of Posts will fill vacancies and report their action to these Headquarters for confirmation.
-Two Boards of Registration will be organized for each County in North Carolina having more than six election precincts, except the Counties of Beaufort, Cumberland, Craven, Edgecombe, Granville, Halifax, New Hanover, Wake, Davie and Wilson, which shall have the Boards provided for in this order.
+The persons named will be assigned to duty by Post Commanders as members of Boards of Registration for the several Registration Precincts they may establish within Commanding Officers of Posts will fill vacancies and report their action to these Headquarters for confirmation.
+Two Boards of Registration will be organized for each County in North Carolina having more than six election precincts, except the Counties of Beaufort, Cumberland, Craven, Edgecombe, Granville, Halifax, New Hanover, Wake, Davie and Wilson, which shall have the Boards